 The Lord God said to the serpent, “Because you have done this, cursed are you more than all cattle, and more than every beast of the field; on your belly you will go, and dust you will eat all the days of your life; and I will put enmity between you and the woman, and between your seed and her seed; He shall bruise you on the head, and you shall bruise him on the heel.” – Genesis 3:14-15

 - The separation of heaven and earth which ultimately separated us from God. – This perhaps was the greatest consequence of them all.
 The Bible tells us that God is spirit.
 Yet, Adam and Eve were able to walk and talk with Him here on this earth.
 Heaven and earth were intertwined.
-The Garden of Eden, which contained the Tree of Life, was on this earth for any and all to consume and have eternal life.
+The Garden of Eden, which contained the Tree of Life, was on this earth for them to consume and have eternal life.
 But the fall of man led to a separation.
-In His love for mankind, God removed Adam and Eve from the garden and put His plan into motion.
+In His love for mankind, God removed Adam and Eve from the garden and put His ultimate plan into motion.

 Right there in the midst of that first sin, His grace was already at work.